| January

 continent of Asia may open up for her advances, and the faith in the West may

+also be revitalized.
 This is a difficult time for the Church and for

 everyone who stands up for the Truth.
 In